Application-specific software module for evaluating the quality of head-up display system projections

 TT-HUD enables evaluation of the optical quality of virtual images projected by head-up displays, with absolute luminance and chromaticity measurements for quality control based on human perception.

-- Evaluate augmented projections generated by HUD systems from 2D traditional HUD systems to 3D and AR-HUDs.
+- Evaluate augmented projections generated by HUD systems from conventional 2D HUD systems to 3D and AR-HUDs.

 - Leverage tests to evaluate the optical performance requirements of laser-based HUDs, DLP projection-based HUDs, TFT display-based HUDs, and more.